Driver remanded for allegedly defiling girl, 12 - MyJoyOnline

 The Court, presided over by Ms Susanna Nyakotey, directed that he reappear on May 7, 2026.

-Police Inspector Nana Yaa Ofori Appau told the Court that the complainant is the victim's grandmother, resident at Manhean.
+Police Inspector Nana Yaa Ofori Appau told the Court that the complainant is the victim's grandmother and a resident of Manhean.

 She said Asare, a neighbour, allegedly began making advances towards the girl in January 2026.